js-enabled-crawling/specification/README.md

 # Specification for JavaScript-enabled Crawling

-Google made a leap to execute JavaScript when crawling the internet.
+Google made a leap forward by executing JavaScript when crawling the internet.
 However, developers of JavaScript-heavy websites and Single Page Applications can't make use of it because no other crawler executes JavaScript, yet.

-JS-enabled crawling involves some heavy lifting for which Google found a sweet spot by most importantly cutting off AJAX calls.
+This is understandable since JS-enabled crawling involves some heavy lifting.
+Nonetheless, Google found a sweet spot by most importantly cutting off AJAX calls.
 This way crawlers and web developers can meet in the middle.

-This specification shall be geared to the extend the Googlebot executes JavaScript and serve as a contract between implementors of crawlers and web developers.
+This specification shall allow implementors of crawlers to follow Google's lead and provide a contract for framework and website developers to rely on.

 ---